 Ccentric Group believes a culture of diversity and inclusion, where the entire range of human experience is welcomed and celebrated, can strengthen and transform organisations.
 We strive to model this belief in our work and service to our clients.

-Diversity is fundamental to excellent performance in all organisations, especially those in the education, not-for-profit sector, and healthcare sectors committed to improving the quality of life.
+It is fundamental to excellent performance in all organisations, especially those in the healthcare, academic, digital health and not-for-profit sectors committed to improving the quality of life.
 It is imperative that their leadership reflects the diversity and inclusiveness of their customers, staff, and stakeholders.

 The Diversity Council of Australia’s paper, ‘Diversity Benchmarking and Inclusion Practices in Australia’, noted the top two drivers for diversity in Australian organisations are to (1) better position themselves to recruit and retain talent (68%), and (2) to be an employer of choice (59%).
 As an executive search firm, such drivers closely align with our service offering, therefore we recognise the core role we play in promoting diversity and inclusion.